Transmembrane Proteins

 Transmembrane proteins expressed on membrane-like structures composed of phospholipids and copolymers

-Virus-like particles (VLPs) are small nanoparticles composed of the structural proteins of a virus, specifically the shell or capsid proteins.
+Virus-like particles (VLPs) are small nanoparticles composed of virus shell or capsid proteins.
 These proteins self-assemble into virus-like structures, mimicking the organization and morphology of the actual virus.
-However, VLPs are devoid of the viral infectious genomes, rendering them non-infectious and relatively safe for use in various applications, including vaccine development and gene therapy.
+However, VLPs are absent of viral infectious genomes, making them non-infectious and safe for use in various applications, including antibody immunization, screening, vaccine development and gene therapy.

 Mechanism of expression for VLP-displayed antigens.

-Virus-Like Particles (VLPs) are good at boosting the immune response.
-This makes them useful for immunization, especially with antigen targets that are usually present in low amounts or don’t trigger a strong immune reaction by themselves.
-They also allow for soluble expression of multipass transmembrane proteins in their natural configuration.
+VLPs display the target protein in a dense manner on their surface.
+This boosts the immune response to the target protein, making VLPs useful for immunization, especially with antigens that are usually present in low amounts or don’t trigger a strong immune reaction by themselves.
+VLPs also allow for the soluble expression of multipass transmembrane proteins without the use of detergents.

 Applications